-Smith William Edward (SN 20121) William is also the son of George Adolphus Smith and was born at Creswick and was living at Longwarry when he enlisted on April 4, 1917, just four days after his brother was killed.
+Smith William Edward (SN 20121) William is also the son of George Adolphus and Alice Elizabeth (nee Bail) Smith and was born at Creswick and was living at Longwarry when he enlisted on April 4, 1917, just four days after his brother was killed.
 He was 18, thus born about 1899.
 William Returned to Australia July 18, 1919.

-Stedman, Albert (SN 3262) Albert enlisted on July 14, 1915 and he was an 'asbestos worker' not an occupation that you hear of today.
-His father, also called Albert, was Station Master at Outtrim.
-Albert was Killed in Action in France on July 28, 1916.
-Albert senior was the Station Master at Narre Warren for eight years and he left in July 1906 as he was appointed to Port Fairy.
-A report in the South Bourke and Mornington Journal of July 11, 1906 says that Mrs and Mrs Stedman had a very enjoyable farewell social at the Mechanics' Institute.
+Stedman, Albert (SN 3262) Albert enlisted on July 14, 1915 at the age of 18 years and 8 months, or so he said.
+He was an 'asbestos worker' not an occupation that you hear of today.
+His father, also called Albert, was Station Master at Outtrim, was listed as his next of kin.
+Albert was Killed in Action in France on July 28, 1916 and a newspaper report on The Herald said he was actually on 17 years and 8 months old, so he was only 16 when he enlisted.